Dividends and dividend policy

 Dividend payment history

-2018: The Board of Directors proposes that a dividend of EUR 0.33 per share will be paid for 2018, corresponding to approximately 100 percent of the 2018 net income, excluding items affecting comparability, net of tax.
-The dividend is proposed to be paid in two tranches in 2018.
+2018: a dividend of EUR 0.33 per share is paid for 2018, corresponding to approximately 100 percent of the 2018 net income, excluding items affecting comparability, net of tax.
+The dividend is paid in two tranches in April and November 2019.

-2017: a dividend of EUR 0.80 per share was be paid for 2017, corresponding to approximately 182 percent of the 2017 net income, excluding items affecting comparability, net of tax.
-The dividend was be paid in two tranches in April and in November 2018.
+2017: a dividend of EUR 0.80 per share was paid for 2017, corresponding to approximately 182 percent of the 2017 net income, excluding items affecting comparability, net of tax.
+The dividend was paid in two tranches in April and November 2018.

 2016: a dividend of EUR 0.80 per share was paid for 2016, corresponding to approximately 81 percent of the 2016 operative net income.